Skip to main content

 Keep records and get everything in writing from the start of your search.

-Always view properties in person if you can.
+Always see properties in person if you can.

 Bring a notepad to viewings so that you can write everything down.

-This is especially important if you hand over money.
-Get the letting agent or landlord to sign the amounts you write down.
+This is very important if you hand over money.
+Get the letting agent or landlord to write down the amounts you have paid and what they are for.
+Keep this information in a file.

-Some agents encourage you and other prospective tenants to say how much you are willing to pay in rent.
-Then they give the tenancy to the person who will pay most.
+Some agents will ask you to say how much you are willing to pay in rent.
+They give the tenancy to the person who will pay most.

-It is not illegal but agents who do this are best avoided.
+This is sometimes called a 'bidding war'.
+It is not illegal but try to avoid agents who do this.

 Do not offer more rent than you can afford.